the-craft-beer-foundation/white-paper/README.md

 Some contracts require venues to dedicate over 80% of beer taps to their big name brands in exchange for rebates, infrastructure investment and refurbishment loans.
 And some international conglomerates flex their brewing biceps by marketing their own craft-like beers.
-These beers, produced by giant corporations but marketed as independent brews, are known as 'crafty beers' for their misleading labelling.
+These beers, produced by giant corporations but marketed as independent brews, are known as 'crafty beers' due to their misleading labelling.

 Big brewers dominate the craft beer market.
 How do we stop craft brewers from being guzzled up by international conglomerates?
 How do we stop misleading labelling and marketing?
 What can we do to support craft brewers?